liviaw/Seddit/frontend/README.md

 Use control-c to shut this server down.

 When you visit the link you will be prompted for a username and password, use the ones printed to the console.
-This is to prevent other students on the same network as you being able to see your code.

-In addition we've provided a basic project scaffold for you to build from.
-You can use everything we've given you, although there's no requirement to use anything.
 ```bash
 # scaffold
 data